How has artificial intelligence evolved?

 AI in the 1970s: The release of Star Wars

 Like the 1960s, the 1970s gave way to accelerated progress, especially in robots and automata.
-However, artificial intelligence faced challenges in the 1970s, such as declining government support for AI research.- 1970: WABOT-1, the first anthropomorphic robot, was created in Japan at Waseda University.
-Its options included movable limbs, the ability to see, and the ability to speak.
+However, artificial intelligence faced challenges in the 1970s, such as declining government support for AI research.

 - 1977: George Lucas’s Star Wars is released.
 The film features the humanoid robot C-3PO, designed as a protocol droid and «wielding over seven million forms of communication.» Also featured in the film as C-3PO’s companion is R2-D2, a small astromech droid unable to speak humanly (the flip side of C-3PO); instead, R2-D2 communicates using electronic beeps.